henrivain/henrivain/README.md

 <br/>

-## Here are couple of my projects picks 🔭
+## Here are couple of my projects 🔭

 ### Lärpäke